 Each doctoral student must work with her/his doctoral committee to develop and approve a rigorous program of study.
 The Ph.D. in Education Program of Study form can be found HERE.
 The form must be completed and signed by the chairperson and at least two (2) members of the doctoral committee no later than the end of 27 semester hours of

 Each doctoral student is expected to meet annually with his/her advisor to evaluate progress in the planned program.
 During such meetings, adjustments can be made to the approved program of study based on the availability of courses, evolving research interests, and other priorities.
 Committee members may also determine which, if any, additional coursework should be taken.
-Any changes to the Program of Study must be submitted to the Dean of the College for approval.
+Any changes to the Program of Study must be submitted to the Dean of the School for approval.

 Although it is typical for the advisor and committee members who approve the program of study to be members of the student’s dissertation committee, it is not required.
 Sometimes research interests change, new relationships are developed, and so forth.
 Changes to the membership of a student’s dissertation committee can be initiated by the advisor, a committee member, or the student in consultation with the advisor.